10 Ways to Reset in the New Year

 Healthy Goals

 Many of us start the year with the goal of an improved diet, a healthy one and some sort of plan for exercise.
-These are probably at the top of lists and also the first thing we let drop, even if we start a program.
-The reason we fall short of this goal is usually lack of motivation.
-We all want to look and feel good but the thought of getting on a treadmill might not sound appealing on day three when your energy might be low.
-I find the best way to meet this goal is to not push yourself, but rather to make an agreement with yourself to just do ten minutes exercise a day to start and to make small additions to your diet that are healthy.
-As you add in some fruit or veggies to your less than perfect diet it will soon be easier to eliminate less nutritious ones.
+These are probably at the top of lists and also the first thing we let drop, if we even start a program.
+We all want to look and feel good but if your energy is low, it can be tough to motivate yourself.
+Try working out for ten minutes a day to start and make small healthy additions to your diet.
 The ten minute goal of exercise is much less overwhelming and once you go ten minutes often times you stick with it for longer.

 Learning

-Consider learning something new in the New Year… There are so many great resources online now like Skillshare, Master Class, and plenty of individuals who are skilled at everything from photography, crafting, computer programs, carpentry that have either free youtube videos or paid online classes you could learn from.
+Consider learning something new in the New Year… There are so many great ways to learn online, like Skillshare, Master Class, Coursera and there are so many free youtube videos you could check out.
 Maybe you want to learn a new language…you could try Duolingo or Babel.
 Just google your interest and you’re sure to find many options.

 Digital Space

-When decluttering don’t forget your digital space, which can also get cluttered for sure.
+When decluttering don’t forget your digital space, which can also get cluttered.
 It’s easy to click photographs of just about anything including that new recipe you made to show your sister and one day you realize you have a lot of photographs stored on that device.
-It’s easy to get a ? to download your photos to a card and copy to your laptop or computer if you don’t want to delete them.
-Then again, there’s probably some photos taken by accident or photos your kids took when you let them play with your phone.
+It’s easy to download your photos to a card and copy to your laptop or computer if you don’t want to delete them.

 Set Boundaries